If you were at all worried that UnREAL Season 3 started off SMOKIN' HOT, but might quickly cool down, it's safe to say things have only gotten hotter!

 If you watch UnREAL online, by now you must know, the trouble's only just beginning.

-Rebecca Eisen is a staff writer for TV Fanatic.
-Follow her on Twitter.
+Rebecca Eisen was a staff writer for TV Fanatic.
+She retired in September 2018.